 - You are a legally emancipated minor

-To be Financially self-sufficient you must meet these conditions:
+To be Financially independent you must meet these conditions:

-- Make enough money on your own, through employment or financial aid, to support yourself
+- Make enough money on your own, through employment or financial aid that does not involve a co-signor, to support yourself

 - Others, including your parents, do not contribute at least half of your support.